PataphysicalSociety/soupault.app/site/reference-manual.md

 body = HTML.select_one(page, "body")
 children = HTML.children(body)

-local i = 1
-while children[i] do
+function add_silly_class(e)
   if HTML.is_element(children[i]) then
     HTML.add_class(children[i], "silly-class")
   end
-  i = i + 1
 end

+Table.iter_values(add_silly_class, children)
 ```

 ##### Tag and attribute manipulation

 ###### <function>HTML.is_element</function>

 Web browsers provide a narrower API than general purpose HTML parsers.
-In the JavaScript DOM API, element.children provides access to all child elements of an element.
+In the JavaScript DOM API, `element.children` provides access to all _child elements_ of an element.

 However, in the HTML parse tree, the picture is more complex.
 Text nodes are also child nodes—browsers just filter those out because JavaScript code rarely has a need to do anything with text nodes.

 Consider this HTML: `<p>This is a <em>great</em> paragraph</p>`.
 How many children does the `<p>` element have?
 In fact, three: `text("This is a ")`, `element("em", "great")`, `text(" paragraph")`.

 The goal of soupault is to allow modifying HTML pages in any imagineable ways, so it cannot ignore this complexity.
-Many operations like HTML.add_class still make no sense for text nodes, so there has to be a way to check if something is an element or not.
+Many operations like `HTML.add_class` still make no sense for text nodes, so there has to be a way to check if something is an element or not.

-That's where HTML.is_element comes in handy.
+That's where `HTML.is_element` comes in handy.

 ###### <function>HTML.get_tag_name(html_element)</function>